m-labs/artiq/doc/manual/getting_started_mgmt.rst

 Setting up Git integration
 --------------------------

 So far, we have used the bare filesystem for the experiment repository, without any version control.
-Using Git to host the experiment repository helps with the tracking of modifications to experiments and with the tracability of a result to a particular version of an experiment.
+Using Git to host the experiment repository helps with the tracking of modifications to experiments and with the traceability of a result to a particular version of an experiment.

 .. note:: The workflow we will describe in this tutorial corresponds to a situation where the ARTIQ master machine is also used as a Git server where multiple users may push and pull code.
 The Git setup can be customized according to your needs; the main point to remember is that when scanning or submitting, the ARTIQ master uses the internal Git data (*not* any working directory that may be present) to fetch the latest *fully completed commit* at the repository's head.